Cabo San Lucas Wedding Venues & Planning Guide

 Private resort shuttles are the primary transport for wedding guests.
 Taxis operate throughout the corridor but metered rates are not standard — confirm pricing in advance.
 Uber operates in Los Cabos.
 Car rentals available at SJD for guests exploring independently.

 To legally marry in Mexico, couples must obtain a civil marriage license from the local Registro Civil (Civil Registry) in Los Cabos.
 Requirements include valid passports, birth certificates (apostilled and certified translated into Spanish), blood test results from a certified Mexican medical facility completed within 15 days of the wedding, and if previously married, apostilled divorce or death certificates.
 Four adult witnesses must be present at the civil ceremony.
 The entire process must be initiated 4-8 weeks before the wedding date.
-Due to the complexity of documentation requirements and mandatory blood tests, many couples choose to have their legal civil ceremony at home and celebrate a symbolic ceremony in Cabo, which eliminates all paperwork while providing full freedom to customize ceremony content, officiant selection, and timing.
+Due to the complexity of documentation requirements and mandatory blood tests, many couples choose to have their legal civil ceremony at home and gather a symbolic ceremony in Cabo, which eliminates all paperwork while providing full freedom to customize ceremony content, officiant selection, and timing.

 Prime Wedding Season